-The course consists of ten units of study, all of which you should complete.
-They make up the following three modules.
+The module consists of ten units of study, all of which you should complete.
+They make up the following three sections.

 Section 1 Managing the Farm for Environmental Sustainability